-Enjoy learning more about Alyssa and her Tropical Mango-Coconut Muffins (see the whole line-up of bloggers, blogs, and muffin recipes here)
+Enjoy learning more about Alyssa and her Tropical Mango Coconut Muffins (see the whole line-up of bloggers, blogs, and muffin recipes here).

 I believe I was introduced to Alyssa and her blog by way of another gluten-free friend’s blog, but can’t remember all the details.
-I do know that Alyssa and I ended up connecting via social media and had a fun Twitter discussion on my Crustless Pumpkin Pie (the dairy-free version) before and after she and her family enjoyed it for Thanksgiving!
+I do know that Alyssa and I ended up connecting via social media and had a fun Twitter discussion on my Crustless Pumpkin Pie (the best ever version) before and after she and her family enjoyed it for Thanksgiving!

 I’ve featured a number of Alyssa’s delicious—and often very creative—recipes before here on gfe and on Facebook.